bartvanhoey/bartvanhoey/README.md

 Hi, my name is **Bart Van Hoey**.
 I am a **belgian .NET Developer** living in Germany.
 Currently I'm working on a **Blazor .NET 8** web app. ✨

-[Chat with me](https://twitter.com/bartvanhoey) about **mobile app and web development, functional programming, the ABP Framework** and much more!
+[Chat with me](https://twitter.com/bartvanhoey) about **mobile app development, web development, functional programming, the ABP Framework** and much more!

 Feel free to **contact me** via one of the channels below: